 Fountaine Pajot Helia 44 (2013) 'Maple Cookie'Gallery

-Forty four feet long, over twenty four feet wide, the Fountaine Pajot Helia 44 boasts 4 double cabins, 4 heads and showers, and two single berths forward accessed from the deck.
-Through their long affiliation with Fountaine-Pajot, Beret Racoupeau have poured all their catamaran design expertise into the Helia.
+Forty-four feet long, over twenty-four feet wide, the Fountaine Pajot ‘Helia’ 44 catamaran boasts 4 double cabins, 4 heads and showers, and two single berths forward accessed from the deck.
+Through their long affiliation with Fountaine-Pajot, Beret Racoupeau has poured all its catamaran design expertise into the Helia.
 Boarding at the stern, you are greeted by wide open transoms, (one with a swimming ladder) with spacious steps that lead to a cockpit that has seating for eight to ten persons at the cockpit table.

-The owner of “Maple Cookie” has specified some very nice upgrades – an uber quiet generator, air conditioning throughout, a comprehensive, intuitive, Garmin electronics package with a 12 inch and 8 inch chartplotter…………and to ensure you best sailing charter ever – a Bose sound system and underwater LED lights to illuminate the iridescent fish of the BVI at night.
+The owner of “Maple Cookie” has specified some very nice upgrades – an uber quiet generator, air conditioning throughout, a comprehensive, intuitive, Garmin electronics package with a 12-inch and 8-inch Chartplotter…………and to ensure your best sailing charter ever – a Bose sound system and underwater LED lights to illuminate the iridescent fish of St Vincent at night.
 What more could you ask for?

 To avoid friends and family being disappointed, we suggest you book her immediately, as we only have one “Maple Cookie” in the jar.

-Would you like to check availability on this Fountaine Pajot Helia 44?
+Would you like to check the availability of this FP Helia 44?
 Submit a Request Form and we will advise straight away!
 Perhaps you would like to buy this yacht or something similar?
 Visit our yacht sales pages here.